natverse/insectbrainr/README.md

 Example
 -------

-Let's also have a look at an example pulling neurons and brain meshes from [insectbraindb.org](https://insectbraindb.org/app/).
-Here we shall take a look at neurons from the brain of the Monarch butterlfy that have been registered to a template brain.
+Let’s also have a look at an example pulling neurons and brain meshes from [insectbraindb.org](https://insectbraindb.org/app/).
+Here we shall take a look at neurons from the brain of the Monarch butterfly that have been registered to a template brain.
 Excitingly, we can also visualise this template brain.

 ``` r
 ## What neurons does the insectbraindb.org host?